 - Add the tomato paste, apple cider vinegar, garlic powder, onion powder, salt, dried ground chipotle chili pepper, and date paste to a bowl and stir to combine.

-- Makes just under one cup of refined sugar free bbq sauce.
+- Makes just under one cup of paleo bbq sauce.

 I’m Jennifer, the author at A Sweet Alternative.
 I’m a home cook with a passion for creating gluten free and refined sugar free recipes that call for nutritious ingredients.